About the artist

 Sophie is a Docent at the UoM Museum of Art (UMMA).
 Volunteering to lead guided tours for kids, students, adults and adults with memory loss through the Meet Me at UMMA program, in which she is a founding member.
 She loves to research the history behind the art, and find links between apparently disparate works.
 Finding scientific angles for the Physics Department's summer student group is always a highlight.
 She has been involved at UMMA with special programs for Autistic kids and for summer math programs for Ypsilanti schools, as well as creating workshops for the family art-making program.

-Sophie is the organizer for Westside Art Hop, a twice-yearly local art walk in Ann Arbor, MI.
-Art Hop is now in its 6th year, and has gone from 12 artists to over 40.
-She has just started Zone5 Art Show & Sale, in Plymouth Michigan.
+Sophie is a founder (2012) and the organizer for Westside Art Hop, a twice-yearly local art walk in Ann Arbor, MI.
+Suspended in 2020 for Covid-19, Art Hop will be entering its 9th year, and has gone from 12 artists to around 60.
+She also organized a Zone5 Art Show & Sale, in Plymouth Michigan.

-From time to time Sophie teaches classes in drawing or abstract painting.
-Please contact if you would like to be on the mailing list.
+From time to time Sophie teaches classes or individuals in drawing or abstract painting.
+Please contact if you would like to be on the mailing list, or to ask about remote one-on-one lessons.

 Thirst Gravity Presses (Dearborn Heights) 2002 (Poetry under pen name Louise Rill).
-Sophie also writes occasionally online on Medium.com.
-She has written a short, thoroughly researched novel about characters from different times and places, such as New Amsterdam in 1654, Syria in 2015, and Michigan today, going through similar struggles and experiences.
+Sophie also writes occasionally online on Medium.com, from social commentary to fiction.
+She is currently writing a thoroughly researched novel about characters from different times and places, such as New Amsterdam in 1654, Syria in 2015, and Michigan today, going through similar struggles and experiences.

 Isn't Grillet a French name?
 Yes, her grandfather was French, and having a basic grasp of the language, she pronounces it in the French way: GREE-yeh.